Factbook

 Good credit ratings and solid financing

 BASF enjoys good credit ratings, especially compared with competitors in the chemical industry.
-On April 8, 2025, Moody’s most recently confirmed its rating for BASF of A3/P-2/outlook stable.
-Standard & Poor’s confirmed its rating of A-/A-2/outlook stable on December 2, 2024.
-Fitch confirmed its rating of A/F1/outlook stable on November 1, 2024.
+Fitch confirmed its credit rating of A/F1/outlook stable on February 13, 2026.
+Moody’s maintained its credit rating of A3/P-2/outlook stable on January 28, 2026.
+Standard & Poor’s confirmed its credit rating of A-/A-2/outlook stable on December 12, 2025.